182Marco/tsPlayground/README.md

 ## Description

-Welcome to the TypeScript Functional Programming Playground!
-This repository is crafted for the purpose of tutorials, hands-on experimentation, and in-depth analysis of functional programming in TypeScript.
+Welcome to the TypeScript Playground!
+This repository is crafted for the purpose of tutorials, hands-on experimentation, and in-depth analysis of programming in TypeScript.
 Whether you're a beginner getting acquainted with the basics or an experienced developer delving into the intricacies of functional programming, this repository offers a structured environment for your exploration.

 ## Features